19hours/sg-statutes/Acts/Deposit Insurance and Policy Owners’ Protection Schemes Act.md

 69\.—(1) Any person who furnishes the Authority or the Agency with any information under or for the purposes of any provision of this Act shall use due care to ensure that the information is not false or misleading in any material particular.

-(2) Subsection (1) applies only to a requirement in relation to which no other provision of this Act creates an offence in connection with the furnishing of information.
+(2) Subsection (1) applies only to a requirement in relation to which no other provision of this Act creates an offence in connection with the furnishing of information that is false or misleading in a material particular.

+[Act 31 of 2018 wef 01/04/2019]

 (3) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $125,000 or to imprisonment for a term not exceeding 3 years or to both.